google-research/batch_rl/README.md

-# An Optimistic Perspective on Offline Reinforcement Learning
+# An Optimistic Perspective on Offline Reinforcement Learning (ICML, 2020)

 This project provides the open source implementation using the [Dopamine][dopamine] framework for running experiments mentioned in [An Optimistic Perspective on Offline Reinforcement Learning][paper].